 Lawyer Jim Gottstein convinced the Alaska Supreme Court in 2003 to rule that the government cannot drug someone against their will without first proving by clear and convincing evidence that it is in their best interests and that there is no less intrusive alternative available.
-Jim used scientific data to prove that it was not beneficial to treat patients forcefully.
+Jim used scientific data to prove that it was not beneficial to treat patients forcefully.686

 Since forced treatment is not evidence-based but culture-based, it is no surprise that practices vary enormously between countries.
 Involuntary hospital admissions in Europe range from 12 per 100,000 in Italy to 233 per 100,000 in Finland.
 In Austria, mechanical restraint is used 45 times more often than in Holland, where forced drugging is also used very little.
+Italians is used 45 times more often than in Holland, where forced drugging is also used very little.

-People who argue for forced treatment and involuntary detention should read the book, Dear Luise, which I have summarised in another book.
-It was written by Dorrit Cato Christensen, the mother of 32-year-old Louise Christensen who was killed in 2005 by a neuroleptic at the Psychiatric Centre Amager.
+People who argue for forced treatment and involuntary detention should read the book, Dear Luise, 689 which I have summarised in another book.
+690 It was written by Dorrit Cato Christensen, the mother of 32-year-old Louise Christensen who was killed in 2005 by a neuroleptic at the Psychiatric Centre Amager.
 Luise had autistic traits but functioned far too well to be autistic.